Shreyas156/Shreyas156/README.md

 - Hi, I’m @Shreyas156
-- I’m interested in Web Dev
+- I’m interested in Web Dev,Application Development.
-- I’m currently learning BE
+- I’m currently pursining BE at Sinhgad Institute of Technology,Lonavala.
-- I’m looking to collaborate on Web Dev Projects
+- I’m looking to collaborate on Web Dev Projects also Java Based Projects.
 - You can reach reach me shreyaspeherkar04@gmail.com

 <!---